Exporting Guatemala Green Coffee Beans Changed in 2024

 10. Agreements rather than contracts.

-12. Coffee prices from the grower range from $4.90 cent per pound for Green Beans.
+12. Coffee prices from the grower range from 4.90 cents per pound for Green Beans.
 This is up to the buyer and the grower to negotiate.

-14. Delivered price coffee and shipping on average $9.00 per pound.
+14. The delivered price of coffee and shipping on average is $9.00 per pound.

 15. US retail prices for Roasted Guatemalan Coffee range from $15.00-$23.00 per pound.